-- 4. In an emergency evacuation, building occupants shall leave the building out the nearest emergency exit, which may not be the main entrance.
-Once out of the building, occupants shall meet at the following locations:

-- Primary Location (outside):

-In front of the building in the parking lot.
+- First Aid Kit(s), located at: center building, front desk - 4.
+In an emergency evacuation, building occupants shall leave the building out the nearest emergency exit, which may not be the main entrance.
+Once out of the building, occupants shall meet at the following locations: - Primary Location (outside): across Fee lane - Secondary Location (outside): west, across the courtyard towards Walnut Grove, south towards the parking lot, north towards the parking lot there - Tertiary location (inside a nearby building in case of inclement weather or other hazard): Walnut Grove and Briscoe Residence Centers

-- Secondary Location (outside):

-In back of the building in open area

-- Tertiary location (inside a nearby building in case of inclement weather or other hazard):

-Read